yeasinshamimdev/manufacturer-website-client-side/README.md

 * I used nodejs for server site.
 * I used Mongodb for database.
 * I used Tailwind css for style this site.
-* Used react toastify for showing the error message.
+* Used react toastify for showing the message.
 * I used React spinner for data loading.
 * For Icon I used fortawesome icon.
 * I used firebase for authentication and deploy the site.
-* I used react-hook-form for input form.
+* I used react-hook-form for form.
 * I used React router for manage routing.
-* And for header I use tw-elements header component.

 ## Website's Functionality

 * Here you can create user by email address.
-* In this site you can login with google, facebook, github account.
+* In this site you can login with google.
-* Here you can add new item and you can see then in your my items menu.
+* Here you can see car parts product on home page.
-* You can update your inventory items.
+* You can update your user profile.
-* You can delete your inventory items.
+* You can delete your order's product.
-* You can read our customer review for better trust.
+* You can read all customer review on the home page.
 * You can send us a feedback from your user experience.
 * You can read the simple blog about some simple questions.
 * And here you can logout user.